 Helene Hahn is a researcher, writer and strategist based in Berlin.
-Her work explores the impact of digital technologies on human rights, such as access to information and self-determination.
-She is interested in the ways how government institutions and public organisations facilitate change to become more responsive, transparent and accountable toward society.
+Her work explores the intersections between human rights, governance and technology systems.
+She is interested in the ways how government institutions and public organisations facilitate change to become more responsive, transparent and accountable towards society.

-She is co-founder and former project lead of Coding da Vinci, a highly successful programme that promotes collaboration and free knowledge sharing in the cultural heritage sector.
-She served as Ambassador for Germany in the Open Knowledge Foundation’s international OpenGLAM network.
+Helene is co-founder of Coding da Vinci, a highly successful programme that promotes collaboration and free knowledge sharing in the cultural heritage sector since 2014.

-Helene is a member of School of Data, a network of data practitioners and trainers working on empowering civil society organisations with skills and knowledge they need to use data effectively.
-She co-founded and led Datenschule - a training programme designed to help non-profit organisations to make sense of data and digital technologies to amplify their work.
+She is a member of School of Data, a network of data practitioners and trainers working on empowering civil society organisations with skills and knowledge they need to use data effectively.
+She co-founded Datenschule in 2016 serving as a local School of Data chapter in Germany.

 Her academic background is in cultural and social sciences (BA).
 She studied governance and human rights at Leuphana University’s Professional School (MA).